oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ## Overview

-The Identity Chaining flow outlined below describes how these specifications are used to adress the use cases identified.
+The Identity Chaining flow outlined below describes how these specifications are used to address the use cases identified.
 The appendix include two additional examples that describe how this flow is used when the resource server acts as the client an another that describes what happens when the authorization server acts as the client.

 ~~~~
 ┌─────────────┐                                    ┌─────────────┐  ┌─────────┐